Adam Azim: Rise up the ranks

 On 4 June 2025, Boxxer announced Azim would be added to the card on 7 June at Oakwell Stadium in Barnsley, headlined by local boxer Callum Simpson.
 Azim was brought in as a replacement due to light-heavyweight Mick Learmonth pulling out of the card due to injury.
-His opponent was revealed as Mexican boxer Eliot Chavez, who was little known in the UK, having being disqualified in his fight against prospect Harlem Eubank in 2022.
+His opponent was revealed as Mexican boxer Eliot Chavez, who was little known in the UK, having been disqualified in his fight against prospect Harlem Eubank in 2022.
 Azim stated he was already training hard in the gym, in hopes of a big fight on the horizon and did not want to turn down the opportunity to fight at the Oakwell.
 The bout was cancelled just hours before it was set to take place after the British Boxing Board of Control revoked Chavez's permission to fight due to his use a sauna to make weight.
 In August 2025, amid uncertainty about which boxers would stay with Boxxer following their new television agreement with BBC, Azim's trainer Shane McGuigan announced that Azim had returned to training and that details of his next steps would be disclosed.
 McGuigan was not required to comment on Azim's contract situation.